Old avoidant page

 - Any kind of “holic,” or chooses people who are “holics.”

-What do these insecurely attached folks do (meaning YOU) to keep themselves stuck?
+What do they do to keep themselves stuck?

 Avoidants avoid.
 It’s safe.